Observation of period doubling and higher multiplicities in a driven single-spin system: Abstract

 \section{Abstract}

-One of the prime features of quantum systems strongly driven by external time-periodic fields is the subharmonic response with integer multiples of the drive period $k\, T_d$.
-Here we demonstrate experimentally based on a careful theoretical analysis period doubling and higher multiplicities ($k=2,\ldots 5$) for one of the most fundamental systems, namely, an individual spin-$1/2$.
-Realized as a nitrogen vacancy center in diamond, the particular coherence properties under ambient conditions, strong field sensitivity, and optical addressability allow to monitor coherent $k$-tupling oscillations over a broad set of driving parameters in the vicinity of the ideal manifolds.
-We verify an enhanced sensitivity within this domain which provides new means for improved sensing protocols.
+One of the prime features of quantum systems strongly driven by external time-periodic fields is the subharmonic response with integer multiples of the drive period $k\, T_d$ due to long-lived interference.
+Here, we demonstrate experimentally, based on a careful theoretical analysis, period doubling and higher multiplicities ($k=2,\ldots 5$) for one of the most fundamental systems, namely, an individual spin $1/2$.
+Nitrogen-vacancy centers in diamond support sufficiently stable coherent dynamics owing to long coherence times and allow for optical addressability of their spin states.
+This allows to monitor coherent period $k$-tupling oscillations over a broad set of driving parameters in the vicinity of the ideal manifolds.
+In this domain, superimposed low-frequency modulations serve as unique proxy for the approach toward period $k$-tupling.

-Quantum systems can be controlled and manipulated when they are exposed to time-periodic external fields.
-While this has been both theoretically explored and experimentally implemented in a vast variety of situations over decades, the topic has gained fundamental relevance in the era of quantum technologies, for example, in the context of quantum sensing and quantum information processing.
-The basic ingredients are two level systems (TLS) realized with physical platforms ranging from atomic ensembles to various types of solid state devices.

-The conventional scenario is the regime of weak driving where driving amplitudes are sufficiently smaller than energy level spacings of the system under consideration.
-In this so-called Rabi regime the system's frequency response follows the amplitude of the drive linearly which allows to design pulses, for example, for sensing protocols and qubit gate operations.
-Much less common though is the domain beyond, i.e.\ the domain of moderate to strong driving.
-Strongly pulsed driving has been explored in \cite{Fuchs2009,Wubs2010}.
-For time-periodic driving theory has analyzed and predicted a wealth of emerging phenomena such as the AC-Stark effect \cite{sham2008}, multi-photon transitions \cite{sun2022, menard2022}, localization \cite{grossmann1991}, and subharmonic response \cite{sacha2018,guo-phasespace}.
-However, corresponding experiments are challenging and progress has been achieved only in a few instances and with specially designed driving sequences for e.g.\ superconducting nonlinear resonators \cite{delsing2017,xiang2024long}, ensembles of atoms \cite{monroe2017,Smits2018}, and composites of spins in solid state structures \cite{Choi2017}.